Ahn Dae-hee

-Ahn Dae-hee (Korean: 안대희; born March 31, 1955) is a prosecutor once nominated Prime Minister of the Republic of Korea.
+Ahn Dae-hee (Korean: 안대희; born March 31, 1955) is a prosecutor once nominated Prime Minister of South Korea.
 President Park Geun-hye nominated for the post of Prime Minister on 22 May 2014, but Ahn withdrew his nomination.

 Biography

 Ahn was a state prosecutor for 26 years until 2006.
 He was named Supreme Court justice by President Roh Moo-hyun in 2006.
 He joined the 2012 presidential campaign of Park Geun-hye.
 President Park has appointed Ahn on 22 May 2014 as Prime Minister and successor to his predecessor Jung Hong-won, but Ahn withdrew.